-Airport database is created to store the information about airport locations and airplanes.
-The information of flights, passengers, their bookings and baggage information has been stored in this database.
-Moreover, payment details has been stored in this database.
+An airport database is created to store information about airport locations and aeroplanes.
+The information on flights, passengers, their bookings, and baggage has been stored in this database.
+Moreover, payment details have been stored in this database.
 The airport database has been created to generate reports based on the stored information.
-Such reports can be used for effective decision making.
+Such reports can be used for effective decision-making.

-We have created database using MYSQL.
+We have created a database using MYSQL.
 Different views have been created.
-We have structured SQL commands using Data Definition language (DDL) and Data manipulation language (DML).
+We have structured SQL commands using Data Definition Language (DDL) and Data manipulation language (DML).

 Create Database: